mongodb/terraform-provider-mongodbatlas/website/docs/d/private_endpoint_interface_link.html.markdown

 # mongodbatlas_private_endpoint_link

-`mongodbatlas_private_endpoint_link` describe a Private Endpoint Link.
+`mongodbatlas_private_endpoint_interface_link` describe a Private Endpoint Link.
 This represents a Private Endpoint Link Connection that wants to retrieve details in an Atlas project.

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find group_id in the official documentation.